Samuel Herrick (astronomer)

-Samuel Herrick (May 29, 1911 – March 20, 1974) was an American astronomer who specialized in celestial mechanics and made important studies preceding the development of manned space flight.
+Samuel Herrick (May 29, 1911 – March 20, 1974) was an American astronomer who specialized in celestial mechanics and made important studies preceding the development of crewed space flight.

 Life

 Herrick was born in Madison County, Virginia, in 1911.

 In 1931 Herrick began corresponding with rocket scientist Robert H. Goddard.
-Goddard was a physicist whose ultimate goal was manned and unmanned space travel.
+Goddard was a physicist whose ultimate goal was crewed and uncrewed space travel.
 Herrick asked if he should work in this new field which he named astrodynamics.
 Herrick said that Goddard had the vision to encourage him "to anticipate the basic problems of space navigation."
 As early as 1936, he had developed a plan for using mathematics and celestial mechanics to solve such problems.
 Two decades later America had the navigational methods needed to fly Earth satellites and to travel to the Moon and back.

+In 1946 he worked with P. V. H. Weems to found the Institute of Navigation.
+He was president of this organization from 1951-53.

 In the late 1940s, Herrick began a one year course at UCLA on rocket navigation.
 In his mimeographed text book titled Rocket Navigation, copyright 1948-1951, he reworked the classical formulas of celestial mechanics to be more useful in the space age.

 In the early 1950s the enrollment in this course was around 6, but after Sputnik (1957), it was made a night class and the enrollment jumped to around 35, mostly local aeronautical engineers.